ResearchComputing/Summer_Camp_2023/README.md

 10:00-10:15 Break

- 10:15-11:45 maximizing efficiency using parallelization, with an introduction to profiling and scaling (90 minutes) Presenter Andy Monaghan, Chat: Brandon Reyes
+ 10:15-11:45 Maximizing efficiency using parallelization, with an introduction to profiling and scaling (90 minutes) Presenter Andy Monaghan, Chat: Brandon Reyes

 11:45-12:45 Lunch